-A Heritage Statement is a report often required as part of a planning application or consent application that involves Heritage Assets, including Listed Buildings or Conservation Areas.
+A Heritage Statement is a report often required as part of a listed building consent application or planning application that involves heritage assets, including other historic buildings or Conservation Areas.

 A Heritage Statement provides an understanding of the change that has occurred on a site over time to establish the history and development of a building or site, to better understand its historic significance.